goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 2.11 Fail fast, validate arguments using a dedicated library

-**TL;DR:** Assert API input to avoid nasty bugs that are much harder to track later.
+**אמ;לק:** Assert API input to avoid nasty bugs that are much harder to track later.
 The validation code is usually tedious unless you are using a modern validation library like [ajv](https://www.npmjs.com/package/ajv), [zod](https://github.com/colinhacks/zod), or [typebox](https://github.com/sinclairzx81/typebox)

 **Otherwise:** Consider this – your function expects a numeric argument “Discount” which the caller forgets to pass, later on, your code checks if Discount!=0 (amount of allowed discount is greater than zero), then it will allow the user to enjoy a discount.
 OMG, what a nasty bug.
 Can you see it?